machaval/mule-intellij-plugins/data-weave-plugin/docs/Readme.md

 - Run/Debug DataWeave

 ## Installation
-To download and install Mule Runtime plugin:
+To download and install DataWeave plugin:
 1. Open the IntelliJ **Settings** dialog
 2. In the left-hand pane, select **Plugins**
 3. Click the **Browse Repositories...** button